 A telescope is two things: a mirror (or optical system) that collects light, and a set of eyepieces that transform this light into images.
 The tube does 80 % of the work; the eyepieces do the 20 % you actually see.
 You might as well choose them carefully.

-This article is aimed at owners (or future owners) of a Dobson 200 mm (8″) at F/6, 254 mm (10″) at F/4.7, 300 mm (12″) at F/5 or 400 mm (16″) at F/4, the most common configurations on the market today, as well as owners of a Schmidt-Cassegrain Celestron C8 (200/2000, F/10), one of the world's best-selling telescopes.
-The logic remains valid for other F/D ratios, provided that the exit pupil is recalculated and the required optical quality is taken into account.
+This article is intended for owners (or future owners) of a 150 mm (6″) F/5 tabletop Dobsonian, a 200 mm (8″) Dobsonian at F/6, a 254 mm (10″) at F/4.7, a 300 mm (12″) at F/5, or a 400 mm (16″) at F/4, the most common configurations on the market today, as well as to owners of a Celestron C8 Schmidt-Cassegrain (200/2000, F/10), one of the world’s best-selling telescopes.
+The same logic applies to other F/D ratios, provided that the exit pupil is recalculated and the required optical quality is taken into account.

 Contents